 - However, in case you cannot lower the price, there’s no need to worry.
 Most manufacturers are open to at least some negotiation.
 Then again, you’ll never know if you don’t ask.

-It seems like a dead end?
+Does it seem like a dead-end?
 Do not give up!

-If you dig long and hard enough, you’ll eventually stumble upon a deal which works perfectly.
+If you dig long and hard enough, you’ll eventually stumble upon a deal that works perfectly.